MicrosoftDocs/quantum-docs/articles/qsharp-ways-to-work.md

 ### Is the Azure Quantum website right for me?

-The Azure Quantum website allows you to run Q# programs in your browser and provides multiple learning resources.
+On the Azure Quantum website, you can run Q# programs in your browser and find multiple learning resources.
 If you're a quantum enthusiast who wants to learn by doing, the Azure Quantum website is for you.

 The following table shows what you can and can't do on the Azure Quantum website: